 FinCon is a great place to actually make content and get paid for it!
-Brands who attend (or who may be sitting it out this year) would be willing to compensate you to attend the show and make content on their behalf – in the form of roundups, deep-dive interviews, podcasts, and videos.
+Brands who attend (or who may be sitting it out this year) would be willing to compensate you to attend the show and make content on their behalf – in the form of roundups, deep-dive interviews, podcasts, short-form content for social media, and videos.

 This one’s easy.
 Some brands actually give out money, gift cards, or offer prizes during FinCon Central (our version of an expo hall).
 Be sure to visit each of the booths as soon as FinCon Central opens to take advantage of these offers before they run out.

 Additionally, digital marketing solution providers often use the event to offer promotional offerings and discounts on their services.
 You could walk away from the event with free hosting, marketing services, and even free advertising dollars for your next big project.